VoiceGrad: Non-Parallel Any-to-Many Voice Conversion with Annealed Langevin Dynamics: Introduction

 Flow-based models are a class of generative models consisting of multiple invertible nonlinear layers called flows.
 Flows can be seen as a series of changes of variables, which gradually transform each real data sample into a random noise sample following some prespecified distribution.
 The basic idea is to enable the direct evaluation and optimization of a log-likelihood function, which is usually hard to compute, by using a special network architecture consisting of flows whose Jacobians and inverse functions are easy to compute.
 Recently, a non-parallel VC method using flow-based models has been proposed \cite{Serra2019}.
 The principle is conceptually similar to VAE-based methods in the sense that the forward and inverse flows play similar roles as the encoder and decoder in a VAE.

-Meanwhile, given the recent success of the sequence-to-sequence (S2S) learning framework in various tasks, several VC methods based on S2S models have been proposed, including the ones we proposed previously \cite{Tanaka2019short,Kameoka2020_ConvS2S-VC,Huang2019arXiv_VTN,Kameoka2020_VTN}.
-While S2S models usually require parallel corpora for training, a method to train an S2S model using non-parallel utterances \cite{Zhang2019} has been proposed.
-However, it is not a fully non-parallel method in the sense that it requires phoneme transcriptions as auxiliary information for model training.

-Some of the non-parallel methods mentioned above can handle any-to-many conversions.
-However, since all these methods have in common that they use neural networks to describe feature mapping or encoder-decoder-style functions, they can be weak against unexpected out-of-distribution inputs.
-Therefore, for them to work reliably in any-to-many VC tasks, they must generalize well to unknown speakers, by using a sufficient variety of source speakers for training.
+Several VC methods based on sequence-to-sequence (S2S) models have also been proposed, including the ones we proposed previously \cite{Tanaka2019short,Kameoka2020_ConvS2S-VC,Huang2019arXiv_VTN,Kameoka2020_VTN}.
+While this approach usually requires parallel corpora for training, the recognition-synthesis approach \cite{Zheng2016,Sun2016,Miyoshi2017,Liu2018a,Liu2018b,Zhang2019,Zhang2020,Liu2021}, in which an automatic speech recognition (ASR) model and a decoder are cascaded to perform VC, allows for nonparallel training by separately training the ASR model and decoder using text or phoneme transcripts.
+In this approach, the ASR model is trained to extract a sequence of linguistic-related features, e.g., phonetic posteriorgram (PPG) or a sequence of bottleneck features (BNFs) from source speech, whereas the decoder is trained to generate speech of a target speaker from that sequence.
+It should be noted that the top-performing systems in Voice Conversion Challenge (VCC) 2020 \cite{Zhao2020} adopted the PPG-based recognition-synthesis approach.

-In this paper, we propose introducing yet another type of deep generative model to achieve non-parallel any-to-many VC, built upon the concepts of Langevin dynamics and score matching.
-The model uses a neural network in a way that the behavior depends less on the distribution of inputs, which we believe can be advantageous in any-to-one or any-to-many VC tasks, especially under low-resource conditions.
+Score-based generative models \cite{Song2019,Song2020} or diffusion probabilistic models \cite{Ho2020,Nichol2021} are another notable class of generative models, different from the above, that have recently been proven to be very effective in generating images and speech waveforms.
+Inspired by the success of these models, in this paper we propose yet another method for non-parallel any-to-many VC based on the concepts of Langevin dynamics and reverse diffusion, and compare it objectively and subjectively with the conventional methods.
+The proposed model uses a neural network in a way that the behavior depends less on the distribution of inputs, which we expect to be advantageous in any-to-one or any-to-many VC tasks, especially under low-resource conditions.
+Another motivation for adopting a score-based generative model or DPM for VC is the flexibility to customize the conversion process to meet various user requirements.
+We anticipate achieving this by combining independently pretrained classifiers or other types of score-based models to adjust the update direction at each time step of the Langevin dynamics or reverse diffusion process.
+This aspect is particularly appealing because it allows for customization without requiring retraining.